Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 <br />
 In `April 2016` I decided to rewrite the game in [JavaFX].

-In this first article I will write down the steps how I setup the new project with another [GitHub] project from me `Project-Template-afterburnerfx-Naoghuman` and what are the advantages from using this template:
+In this first article I will show the steps how to setup the new project with another [GitHub] project from me `Project-Template-afterburnerfx-Naoghuman` and what are the advantages from using this template:
 * [GitHub] project: https://github.com/Naoghuman/Project-Templates